 The relationship wasn’t without turmoil however, even prior to meeting Nancy Spungen, Sid Vicious was mayhem and frustrating the band through his drug abuse.
 But the two together were even more trouble.

-The Heartbreakers tour manager Leee Black Childers recalls Nancy Spungen, “She was a junkie, a drug supplier and an all-around lowlife… She was a very, very, very, very, very, very bad influence on people who were already a mess.
+The Heartbreakers tour manager Leee Black Childers recalls Nancy Spungen, “She was a junkie, a drug supplier, and an all-around lowlife… She was a very, very, very, very, very, very bad influence on people who were already a mess.
 She was a troublemaker and a stirrer-upper.”

-Their relationship was riddled with domestic violence and heavy drug abuse, with the press eventually calling Spungen, “Nauseating Nancy,” due to her abrasive behavior.
+Their relationship was riddled with domestic violence and heavy drug abuse, with the press, eventually calling Spungen, “Nauseating Nancy,” due to her abrasive behavior.

 After the Sex Pistols’ last performance in January of 1978 at Winterland in San Francisco, the band broke up, pointing out Sid’s addiction and relationship with Spungen as the underlying cause.

 On August 24th, 1978, Nancy Spungen and Sid Vicious moved into the Chelsea Savoy Hotel in New York.
-The hotel had numerous famous residents over the years including Janis Joplin, Jimi Hendrix, Bob Dylan and Iggy Pop.
+The hotel had numerous famous residents over the years including Janis Joplin, Jimi Hendrix, Bob Dylan, and Iggy Pop.

 The hotel proved to be a breeding ground for their underlying troubles, with drug binges lasting weeks on end and countless bouts of domestic violence.
 It wasn’t long before friends of the couple began fearing the worst.

-Guitarist from the New York City band Television, Richard Lloyd, recalls, “Sid and Nancy as a couple were going down the toilet, and everybody could see it.
+Guitarist from the New York City band Television, Richard Lloyd, recalls, “Sid and Nancy as a couple was going down the toilet, and everybody could see it.
 To hang out with Nancy and Sid was to make a grievous mistake for your own health.
 I took lethal doses of everything known.
 You couldn’t call the kettle black.
 Mine was jaw-droppingly black.
 But I’m still here.
 They’re not.”

 How Did Nancy Spungen Die?